nathphoenix/LInux_Basics/commandas.md

 how to transfer folder from local to remote server scp -i bloverse-gcp -r tacotron otseobande@34.73.28.53:~/Project

+how to transfer from remote to local scp -i nathan -r nathphoenix@161.35.97.66:~/Project/wavenet_vocoder .

 how to transfer a single file
 scp -i bloverse-gcp news.pdf otseobande@34.73.28.53:~/Project